 Chicken Stir Fry

-How to make Stir Fry
+How to Make Stir Fry

 When you make a stir fry, my best tip for success is to prep all of your ingredients before you start cooking.
-Once you start adding ingredients to your hot skillet or wok, the recipe moves very quickly and you won’t have time to chop ingredients or make the stir fry sauce.
+Once you start adding ingredients to the hot skillet or wok, the recipe moves very quickly and you won’t have time to chop ingredients or make the stir fry sauce.

 - Add the Sauce: Return the chicken to the pan with the vegetables.
 Stir in the sauce and cook, stirring, until the sauce thickens.
 This will take 2 to 3 minutes.